Richardsl/Fredagslisten/README.md

 ##Basic operation
 The sailors themselves was supposed to login to a web interface and upload information regarding their own crew... shifts, names, positions etc.

-Every friday the software would automagically generate a PDF newsletter and send it out to all the crew/subscribers.
+Every friday the software would automatically generate a PDF newsletter and send it out to all the crew/subscribers.
 The crew would then print the newsletter and put it in the messroom.

 Below you can get a basic idea of the design.